 “Where Flat Duo Jets meets Flatt and Scruggs.” – Unbound Culture

-With a prolific musical history, Jason and Ami have released four full-length albums and two 45 records under a previous band name, Mad Tea Party, as well as a few singles and an EP, Warm Up Bones, which came out in 2018.
+With a prolific musical history, Jason and Ami have released four full-length albums and two 45 records under a previous band name, Mad Tea Party, as well as a few singles and two EPs, Warm Up Bones (2018) and Tucked Away (2020).
 They have played countless venues and festivals, and shared the stage with bands such as Southern Culture on the Skids, Donna the Buffalo, and the Avett Brothers.
 Click here to read a more detailed band backstory.

 Photo by Sandlin Gaither.